There are currently 20015 cases of COVID-19 identified in the state of Hawai‘i (last updated: December 19, 2020).

 - Interisland travel and the pre-travel testing program

-While the details of the pre-travel testing program are still being tweaked, the following is a current outline of what travelers can expect:
+While the details of the pre-travel testing program unfortunately keep changing, the following is a current outline of what travelers can expect:

 - All arriving travelers will be required to use the Save Travels app.
 This app will also allow you to upload your pre-travel test results.